vvvvalvalval/scope-capture/README.md

 scope-capture alleviates this pain by:

-* providing macros that let you save snapshots of the local environment on the fly: `sc.api/spy` (which additionally saves the evaluated wrapped expression - or the resulting error, which you can inspect using `sc.api/saved-value`) and `sc.api/brk` (which acts as a breakpoint, blocking the flow of the program until you choose to release it from the REPL using `sc.api/loose!`, possibly with a value which supersedes the evaluation of the wrapped expression using `sc.api/loose-with!` or `sc.api/loose-with-ex!`)
+* providing macros that let you **_save snapshots of the local environment on the fly_**: `sc.api/spy` (which additionally saves the evaluated wrapped expression - or the resulting error, which you can inspect using `sc.api/saved-value`) and `sc.api/brk` (which acts as a breakpoint, blocking the flow of the program until you choose to release it from the REPL using `sc.api/loose!`, possibly with a value which supersedes the evaluation of the wrapped expression using `sc.api/loose-with!` or `sc.api/loose-with-ex!`)
-* providing macros that let you restore these snapshots from the REPL: `sc.api/defsc` (recreates the environment with global vars, i.e by `def`-ing the local names) and `sc.api/letsc` (recreates the environment with locals, i.e by `let`-ing the local names)
+* providing macros that let you **_restore these snapshots from the REPL_**: `sc.api/defsc` (recreates the environment with global vars, i.e by `def`-ing the local names) and `sc.api/letsc` (recreates the environment with locals, i.e by `let`-ing the local names)

 ### Benefits